Duet3D/wiki-content/User_manual/Machine_configuration/robot_5_axis_CNC.md

 * Dn parameters if the rotary axes have displacements of the axes and displacements between the linear axes, so the distance between hotend and print bed is correct
 * mapDriveLetterDn to assign drive numbers to Dn.

-Example:
-* P"mapDriveLetterDn=0X4:1Y3:2Z5:3A2:4C1" for a CoreXZ system will assign the X0 and Z2 (m584) drives to D4 and D5, so they can work together.
-The chain will start at the workpiece, so C first, then A, then Y, then the connected XZ.
-D6 will be the tool, D0 if needed the offsets between workpiece and rotating C plate.

-The CoreXZ Z parameter is described at the cartesian kinematics for M669 K2.

 # unsorted